-Organize Legos the easy way!
-Learn how to organize Legos with simple and inexpensive products to create a system that’s easy for the whole family.
-Plus, get a free printable to help organize Lego instruction manuals!
+Learn how to organize LEGOs with simple and inexpensive products to create a system that’s easy for the whole family.

-When Lego pieces are all over the house, they are a hazard to my bare feet and pretty useless to my kids.
-It’s no fun for them to start working on a project only to realize the piece they desperately want to use is nowhere to be found.
+When LEGO pieces are all over the house, they’re hazardous to my bare feet and useless to my kids.
+It’s not fun to start working on a project only to realize the piece they desperately want to use is nowhere to be found.

-There are loads of Lego storage ideas, but most of the options I found involve using power tools to create a DIY solution or sorting Legos by color.
+There are many easy ways to organize LEGOs, but most of the options I found involve using power tools to create a DIY solution or sorting LEGOs by color.

-I just want the damn Legos off my floor and my kitchen counters.
-I don’t have time to build something fancy, and the mere thought of sorting hundreds of Legos by color gives me (more) gray hairs.
+I just want the damn LEGO mess off my floor and my kitchen counters.
+I don’t have time to build something fancy, and the mere thought of sorting hundreds of LEGOs by color gives me (more) gray hairs.

 How many times have you organized the playroom, only to have your efforts go to hell because no one (besides you) puts stuff back where it belongs?
 Chances are you organized based on your dream situation and not reality.

-Dream: The kids play with Legos in the playroom, and neatly put away all the pieces into color-coded bins.
+Dream: The kids play with the playroom and neatly sort all the LEGO pieces by color into color-coded bins.

 After more failed organization systems than I care to count, I recently realized this: